DocNow/twarc-csv/README.md

 ## Issues with Twitter Data in CSV

 CSV isn't the best choice for storing twitter data.
 Always keep the original API responses, and perform feature extraction on json objects.

-This export script is intended for convenience, for importing samples of data into other tools.
-The work in progress script does not expose any customizations or configuration yet, there are many ways to format a CSV of tweets, and this is just one way.
+This export script is intended for convenience, for importing samples of data into other tools, there are many ways to format a CSV of tweets, and this is just one way.

 ## Contributing